 Peace Lily Benefits

-- This low maintenance plant is suitable for living rooms, kitchen, home offices, and bathrooms.
+- This low-maintenance plant is suitable for living room, kitchen, home office, and bathroom.

 - It removes mold spores and brings calmness.
 All this makes it an ideal bedroom plant.